Southwind Drum and Bugle Corps: History

 Southwind moved to competing solely in Division I in 1993 and beyond.
 For five seasons, the corps placed 17th through 24th at DCI Finals, but was finding it more and more difficult for the small group of local boosters to administer the unit.
 In the 1997 season, several staff members of the Madison Scouts also worked with Southwind; at the end of the season, corps director Dave Bryan approached the Scouts' management about assuming the sponsorship of Southwind.
 In 1998, the Madison Drum and Bugle Corps Association, Inc. took over the operation of Southwind.
 The corps was inactive for that season, as its operations were moved from Montgomery to Lexington, Kentucky.

 Returning to the field in 1999, Southwind placed 15th at DCI Championships in Madison, Wisconsin.
 2000 was Southwind's best season in Division I, as the corps finished 13th at College Park, Maryland, although the corps scored no worse than 12th in all captions.
 Southwind finished 15th at Buffalo in 2001 and 18th at Madison in 2002.
-In reorganizing its house after a disappointing season, the Madison Drum and Bugle Corps Association severed its ties with Southwind.

 Back on its own, Southwind formed the Bluegrass Youth Performance Corporation as a sponsoring organization.
-The corps continued as a large, well-respected, but second-tier, Division I corps through 2007, when economic conditions led the corps to another period of inactivity.
+The corps continued as a Division I corps through 2007, when economic conditions led the corps to another period of inactivity.

-In 2011, Southwind Drum & Bugle Corps came under the control of Southwind Alumni Association, Inc. 2011 through 2013 were rebuilding years for the organization as they raised funds and sought sponsorships for returning the corps to competition.
+2011 through 2013 were rebuilding years for the organization as they raised funds and sought sponsorships for returning the corps to competition.
 The corps also returned to the Mobile area.
 In November and December 2013, Southwind held its first recruitment and audition camps since leaving the field in 2007.
 In 2014, the organization fielded a 50-member SoundSport team and performing in exhibition at some DCI shows as a route to reentering DCI competition in 2015.

 In early May 2015, DCI approved Southwind's return as an active Open Class corps and placed the corps on the summer schedule for five shows in Alabama, Georgia, and Mississippi.
-After competing in six contests in 2016, the 2017 corps entered a dozen contests in eight states, including a return to DCI Open Class Championships and DCI World Championships for the first time since 2007.
+In 2016, Southwind had a limited tour of six performances that culminated in the Southeastern Championship in Atlanta.
+In 2017, the corps embarked on a full-season tour, including a return to DCI Open Class Championships and DCI World Championships for the first time since 2007.
+Southwind made Open Class Finals and finished 9th place.

+Southwind was inactive during 2020 and 2021 due to the COVID-19 pandemic, but they returned to competition in 2022.
+In 2023, they earned a bronze medal at Open Class Finals.
 On October 11, 2023, Southwind announced that it was ceasing operations due to rising transportation and housing costs.